 How long are the events on the park for?

 The build time is set to end this Friday 27 May when the event starts.
 The break time after the festival is completed, will be completed by Monday 13 June.
 A key pathway that allows a crossing point between the tennis courts and Brockwell Hall will still be accessible during the majority of this time from 8am – 8pm, only closing for safety and security reasons on Friday 27th – Sunday 29th May, and Thursday 2nd – Sunday 5th June.
 At other times, not during the festival days. there will be routes through the festival site.
 For more information, please go to the resident FAQs on the Community page of the events website.

 What do I do if things get too loud?

-The most important thing is to make sure to call or send in a report detailing the time and location.
+Music will be finishing no later than 10:30 each day there is a music event (this will be before 10 on a Sunday).
+If you are experiencing any noise at home the most important thing is to make sure to call or send in a report detailing the time and location.
 Noise levels are being monitored in real time and adjustments are constantly being made.
 You can do this either by phone – (freephone): 020 80504367 (operational Monday 16th May – Monday 13 June) messages will be acted on and followed up whilst the festival is on.
-Or by email Email: email@example.com .
+Or by email Email: firstname.lastname@example.org .
 Reports and complaints are also used to shape the sound management day to day and from event to event, so last year’s reports shaped this year’s sound management.

 How will people leave the festival site?